Falmouth-Games-Academy/comp110-coding-task-2/README.md

 # COMP110 Coding Task 2 - Game Component

+## Location
+This project is being developed in the Group Desktop Game [Level Generation Branch](https://github.com/NecroReindeer/comp150-desktop-game/tree/level-generation).
+Classses and methods that are a part of this assignment will be indicated in the readme.md of that branch (after the final merge).

 ##Proposal
 I intend to create a procedural level generator for our COMP150 game.
 It will include: